sameer614614/paybillswithus.com/README.md

 These steps are safe to repeat whenever new commits land, and they ensure validation changes (like the payment method updates in this patch) take effect immediately.

+If `git pull` refuses to run or the tree becomes inconsistent (for example after a forced reset), open [`docs/git-sync-and-deploy.md`](docs/git-sync-and-deploy.md) for a step-by-step recovery walkthrough that covers stashing work, reconciling divergent history, and redeploying a clean build.

 ### Database planning

 The core relational model, JWT integration guidance, and a step-by-step PostgreSQL installation checklist for the GoDaddy VPS are documented in [`docs/database-architecture.md`](docs/database-architecture.md).
 Cross-reference that document with the live Prisma schema in `backend/prisma/schema.prisma` for the authoritative column names used by the running API.